Photo: Anastasia Zhenina courtesy of Unsplash

-Fittingly for the month celebrating Saint Jordi’s Day, I also got to delve into Barcelona’s reading culture for a forthcoming article in May.
+Fittingly for the month celebrating Saint Jordi’s Day, I also got to delve into Barcelona’s reading culture for a forthcoming article.

 I interviewed the CCCB, Laie and Babelia to understand how they see their role fostering a reading culture, their challenges in a world of digital books, and how ideas can transcend language barriers.